learning-zone/javascript-basics/README.md

 In JavaScript if you try to use a variable that doesn't exist and has not been declared, then JavaScript will throw an error `var name is not defined` and the script will stop executing thereafter.
 But If you use `typeof undeclared_variable` then it will return `undefined`.

-Before starting further discussion let's understand the difference between declaration and definition.
+Before starting further discussion Let us understand the difference between declaration and definition.

 `var x` is a declaration because you are not defining what value it holds yet, but you are declaring its existence and the need for memory allocation.